New towns movement: New Towns in Britain

-It was in 1946 that the work of the "New Townsmen" finally paid off with the passing of the New Towns Act 1946.
+It was in 1946 that the work of the "New Townsmen" finally paid off with the passing of the New Towns Act 1946 (9 & 10 Geo.
+6. c.
+68).
 Swayed by the need for post-war reconstruction, more housing, and a call to halt any further expansion of London's girth, authorities saw that there was no alternative to the New Town solution.
 In total, 27 New Towns were built after 1946.
 These were: Stevenage, Crawley, Hemel Hempstead, Harlow, Hatfield, Basildon, Bracknell, and Milton Keynes outside London; Newton Aycliffe, Peterlee, and Washington in the North East; Skelmersdale and Runcorn in the North West; Corby, Telford, and Redditch in the Midlands; Cwmbran and Newtown in Wales; and in Scotland, East Kilbride, Glenrothes, Cumbernauld, Livingston, and Irvine.
 Towns that were expanded under the New Towns Act include Peterborough, Northampton, Warrington, Ipswich, and Preston-Leyland-Chorley.

-The New Towns Act 1946 enabled the creation of New Town Development Corporations, whose responsibilities included the management, design and development of New Towns.
+The New Towns Act 1946 (9 & 10 Geo.
+6. c.
+68) enabled the creation of New Town Development Corporations, whose responsibilities included the management, design and development of New Towns.
 Stevenage was the first New Town to be designated in 1946.
 The Stevenage Development Corporation Board existed between 1946 and 1980, when it was dissolved and its planning powers were passed to Stevenage Borough Council.
-Evelyn Denington, Baroness of Stevenage was the longest-serving chairwoman of the Stevenage Development Corporation, serving between 1966 to 1980, having also been a board member of the Corporation since 1950.
+Evelyn Denington, Baroness of Stevenage was the longest-serving chairwoman of the Stevenage Development Corporation, serving between 1966 and 1980, having also been a board member of the Corporation since 1950.

-The New Towns movement globally
+The New Towns movement in Europe, Asia and the Middle East

 There were similar problems for New Towns advocates in other areas of the world.
 In Hong Kong, the new towns were developed as an initiative from the British colonial government.
 In other areas, although they understood the concept and approved in large numbers, planners had trouble convincing their own governments or agencies of the merits of the proposal.

-In the former USSR, more than 800 New Towns were founded after the 1917 Revolution, but their growth was not constrained by specific limits.
+More than 800 New Towns were founded after the 1917 Revolution in the USSR, but their growth was not constrained by specific limits.
 For this reason it could be argued that these towns did not meet the criteria for New Towns since planned population and size limitations were an important part of the New Town idea.
 Other European countries such as France, Germany, Italy and Sweden also had some successes with new towns, especially as part of post-war reconstruction efforts.

-Notable new towns in the United States include Reston, Virginia; Columbia, Maryland; Jonathan, Minnesota; Peachtree City, Georgia; and the "new town in town" of Riverside Plaza in Minneapolis.
+The discovery and mass export of oil in the Arabian peninsula region coincided with the New Towns movement in Britain, and this newfound wealth kicked off an unprecedented building boom.
+Several of the British New Town planners went on to plan new cities in the Arabian peninsula region, particularly Kuwait and Qatar.